tensorflow/tfjs-models/blazeface/README.md

 The model is designed for front-facing cameras on mobile devices, where faces in view tend to occupy a relatively large fraction of the canvas.
 Blazeface may struggle to identify far-away faces.

+Check out our [demo](https://storage.googleapis.com/learnjs-data/tfjs_blazeface_demo/index.html), which uses the model to predict facial bounding boxes from a live video stream.

 ## Installation

 Using `yarn`: